akkupy/Homelab/docs/nginx_proxy_manager.md

 > Hint: Generating Certificates can be complicated I will be outlining one of the simplest ways to generate one.
 There are other ways not outlined here.

 Now we need to setup our secure https connection to the server.
 Select the SSL tab.

+## Method 1(Recommended for internet based usage):

-Under SSL Certificates we are going to select Request a new SSL Certificate
+Under SSL Certificates we are going to select Request a new SSL Certificate.

 I am also going to select Force SSL this will prevent non-secure connections from being used.